Shendidy/my-projects/0001/README.md

 ## Started by setting up the spec file

-Had problems to get the rspec to work with my first test, then it was solved by quoting the describe line: "Converting numbers"
+Had problems to get the rspec to work with my first test, then it was solved by initiating rspec (rspec --init) inside the 0001 folder!